djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 - Click on **Deploy** to deploy the agent
   <img width="1000" alt="image" src="./screenshots_hands_on_lab/36.png">

-- Test the Agent flow.
-Type
+- Test the Agent

+  Type this query:
   ```
   Insurance laws for fire in California
   ```
   <img width="1000" alt="image" src="./screenshots_hands_on_lab/ia-flow-1.png">

-- You will get a summarized version of all the search results, you can click on the **Step 1** and see the tool results
+- You will get a summarized version of all the search results.
+You can click on the **Step 1** and see the tool results

   <img width="1000" alt="image" src="./screenshots_hands_on_lab/ia-flow-2.png">

-- You can find additional testing steps here -  [Information Agent Flow](#information-agent-flow)

 #### **Create Customer Claims Agent**

-- Click on hamburger menu, then **Builder**->**Agent Builder**
+- Click on hamburger menu, then **Build**->**Agent Builder**

   <img width="1000" alt="image" src="./screenshots_hands_on_lab/17.png">

 - On the next screen, click on **Create Agent**
   <img width="1000" alt="image" src="./screenshots_hands_on_lab/18.png">

-- Follow the steps according the screenshots below
+- Follow the steps according the screenshot below
   - Select **Create from scratch**
   - Name the agent `customer_claims_agent`
   - Use the following description: